 - All larvae have two rows of dark spots on each side of their bodies.

-Colorado potato beetle adults live through the winter in potato fields, field margins, windbreaks and gardens.
+Colorado potato beetle adults spend the winter 5-10 inches underground in potato fields, field margins, windbreaks and gardens.

 - Adults feed for a short time in the spring, and then begin to mate and lay clusters of 10-30 eggs on the undersides of leaves.